namandangi/manga/README.md

 1. ExpressJS for server library.
 2. Node.js for Environment.
-3. Embedded JavaScript for templating.
+3. React.js for developing dynamic user interfaces
 4. Axios for promise based HTTP requests
 5. Cheerio.js for quick and flexible implementation of core jQuery
 6. Puppeteer for headless-browser based scraping